MAine inscription project [mip]

-This project consists of the transcription of information from every tombstone in hundreds and hundreds of cemeteries.
-Before the Maine Inscription Project - aka MIP - was begun, researchers would generally head to larger cemeteries in hopes of finding the elusive graveyard holding the remains of an ancestor.
-However, someone who lived far away with limited time on their hands would be hard pressed to visit (let alone find) a 200-year old family cemetery in the back field of an old deserted farmhouse located a half-mile off the Route 23 county highway road, and 100 feet beyond a cluster of oak trees and bushes, with nothing but a crude slate marker, engraved by hand, that is partially covered by the earth.
+The MIP* cemetery transcripts were compile over a period of several decades by member volunteers.
+They include inscription data from grave markers in literally THOUSANDS of cemeteries.
+Before the MIP was begun, researchers would generally head to larger cemeteries in hopes of finding the elusive graveyard holding the remains of an ancestor.
+However, someone who lived far away with limited time on their hands would be hard pressed to find - let alone visit - a 200-year old family cemetery in the back field of an old deserted farmhouse located a half-mile off the Route 23 county highway road, and 100 feet beyond a cluster of oak trees and bushes, with nothing but a crude slate marker, engraved by hand, that is partially covered by the earth!

 Abigail Burbeck, d.
 9 Jul 1790